 What has eight legs and scares the crap out of most people?

-One of their favorite places to live is dark areas filled with lots of stuff, like your garage.
+One of spider’s favorite places to live is dark areas filled with lots of stuff, like your garage.

 After I saw the first black widow in my house, I was done.
 That’s where I draw the line.